Jtuazon2/CSE-15l-Lab-Reports/LabReport1.md

 This does not produce an error because it list out the content of the directory

 ![Image](ls2.png)

 ##### cat:
 Absolute path: /home/codespace

-This did not result in an error however it did not print out the contents within this argument
+This produced an error because

 ![Image](cat2.png)

 #### 3. Share an example of using the command with a path to a file as an argument.
 ##### cd:
 Absolute Path:/home/codespace